QuantConnect/LeanReportCreator/README.md

-# LeanReportCreator
+# Lean-Report-Creator

-Create beautiful HTML/PDF reports for sharing your LEAN backtest and live trading results.
+Create beautiful HTML/PDF reports for sharing your LEAN backtest results in Python.

 ## Instruction on installing and running the program

 Dear users, please refer to the following instructions to generate your strategy report!

-### 1. Install R and R libraries.
+### 1. Install Python3.

-For Linux users, you can execute the bash file "install.sh" to establish R environment directly.

-For Windows users, you are recommended to install Rstudio and finish the same environment configuration manually.
+You are strongly recommended to use Anaconda (or Miniconda) to install Python3 and its dependencies.

-After R is installed, you can execute "install.R" file by the command "Rscript install.R" to install all the necessary R libraries.
+After downloading Anaconda (or Miniconda), open Anaconda Prompt and run "conda install python=3.6".
+Use the same method to install all its dependencies.

 ### 2. Prepare input files

 (1) The first input file is the .json file which you can download once you finish your backtesting.
 You could put this file into a convenient directory, such as ./json/sample.json.

-(2) Then please replace the files "Profile.txt", "Profile.png", "Description.txt" with your own files, but do not change their names.
+(2) Then please replace the file "AuthorProfile.jpg" with your own profile image, but do not change the file name.

 ### 3. Generate report

-Use the following command to generate your strategy report:
+Execute the following command to generate your strategy report:

-If you want to generate a backtesting report, you should use this command.

-"Rscript Backtest.R ./json/sample.json Backtest.html ./"

-If you want to generate a live trading report, you should use this command.

-"Rscript Live.R ./json/sample.json Live.html ./"

-Note:

-(1) The first parameter "Backtest.R" (or "Live.R") is the file we are going to execute, other function files are called inside this file.

-(2) The second parameter "./json/sample.json" is your json file.

-(3) The third parameter "Backtest.html" (or "Live.html") is the name of an informal version of html output.

-(4) The fourth parameter "./" is the output directory.
+lrc = LeanReportCreator("./json/sample.json")
+lrc.genearte_report()

 ### 4. Get the outputs

-(1) Report.R
+(1) Report.html

-(2) all the individual images in the directory "images"
+(2) all the individual images in the directory "./outputs"

-(3) strategy-statistics.json

 ## Explaination on the meaning of the charts